Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Communication Layer

 TI is expected to enable a paradigm shift from traditional content-oriented communication to control-oriented communication \cite{91}.
 However, such a paradigm has stringent requirements in terms of high reliability and sub-millisecond latency which pose daunting challenges for resource allocation in networks.
 Therefore, Gholipoor et al. investigated a joint radio resource allocation and networks function virtualization (NFV) resource allocation in a heterogeneous network \cite{92}.
 The authors jointly considered queuing delays, transmission delays as well as delays resulting from the execution of the virtual network function.
 Following this, the authors formulated a resource allocation problem to minimize the total cost function subject to guaranteeing end-to-end delay of each tactile user for this setup and proposed two heuristic algorithms to solve the problem.
 In addition, since cellular networks are resource constrained, accommodating haptic users along with existing non-haptic users becomes a hard scheduling problem.
 Therefore, Samanta et al. proposed an efficient latency-aware uplink resource allocation scheme to satisfy the end-to-end delay requirements of haptic users in a long-term evolution (LTE)-based cellular network \cite{93}.

-In summary, TI is already paving the way for the emergence of HDT, where PTs and VTs are connected via the extremely reliable and responsive networks of the TI to enable real-time interactions.
+In summary, TI is already paving the way for HDT, where PTs and VTs are connected via the extremely reliable and responsive networks of the TI to enable real-time interactions.